dimitri-nicolo/calico/_includes/v2.5/cnx-mgr-install.md

 {% else %}

-1. Generate TLS certificates for the Calico Enterprise Manager to use.
+1. Generate TLS certificates for the Tigera Secure EE Manager to use.
 The following example creates a self-signed certificate using OpenSSL, but you may generate them using any X.509-compatible tool or obtain them from your organization’s Certificate Authority.

    ```
    openssl req -x509 -newkey rsa:4096 \